oappi/AWSRoleSwitcher/readme.md

 chmod +x awsroleswitcher
 ```
 Most operating systems support this functionality from right clicking file, but steps are different between desktop environments and won't be defined here
+#### Mac only
+Since this project does not have developer ID for mac, in addition to previous step with chmod +x, when user uses app first time he is required to approve usage through security and privacy settings.
+After first launch attempt there should be notification in security and privacy settings which user has to approve before being able to launch this app.

 ### Using golang
 We do expect that you have already installed required packages & tools and you are running supported OS.
 These are mentioned in "Requirements for this app" chapter